hdgarrood/purescript-sequences/README.md

 the paper [_Finger Trees: A Simple General-Purpose Data Structure_][1], Ralf Hinze and Ross Paterson (2006).

+Big props also go to [taku0](https://github.com/taku0) who did most of the work on this.

 ## When is this approach _not_ suitable?

 If you are using JavaScript libraries via the FFI, and passing Arrays back and